 Atomic Radius in Periodic Table in Basic Chemistry - Overview, Example, Types & Trends, FAQs

-Because the size of an atom is on the order of 1.2 ×10-10 m, measuring the atomic radii of chemical elements is a difficult undertaking.
+As the size of an atom is of the order 1.2 ×10-10 m, measuring the atomic radii of chemical elements is a difficult undertaking.
 Because the electron cloud that forms an atom's shell has no fixed shape, determining the atomic size of an atom is challenging.
 As a result, we might conclude that determining the size of each particular atom is essentially impossible.

 X-ray or other spectroscopic methods are used to determine an atom's atomic radius.
 The atomic radii of elements vary in a predictable fashion across the periodic table.
 The nuclear charge and energy level can be used to explain this tendency.